Abdul2067/game-of-war/readMe.md

   - Animate.css

 ## Whats next:
-  - [ ] Add animations for the suffle and distrbution of the cards
+  - [ ] Add animations for the shuffle and distrbution of the cards
-  - [ ] Add music and more sound effects
+  - [ ] Add music and sound effects
   - [ ] Add a option to play against an AI

 ## Credits: